MasterKale/SimpleWebAuthn-homepage/README.md

 ### Deployment

 This site is currently deployed through Netlify.
+The version of Node used to build the site is specified in **.nvmrc** in the root of this project (and overrides the version specified in **Build & Deploy > Dependency management** in the Netlify control panel.)